Skip to content

 Sandbox Container Lifecycle

-This document describes the runtime lifecycle contract owned by agents-sandbox: primary sandbox container, dedicated network, service containers, runtime event stream, exec output redirection, and cleanup/reconciliation.
+This document describes the runtime lifecycle contract owned by agents-sandbox: primary sandbox container, dedicated network, companion containers, runtime event stream, exec output redirection, and cleanup/reconciliation.

 Runtime Resources